Titus Ozon: Managerial career

 Ozon started his coaching career in 1964 at Divizia A club Progresul București, and the team was relegated at the end of his first season.
 In 1968 he was appointed coach at Jiul Petroșani, leading them in the first league for two seasons.
 In 1970 he went to work for Argeș Pitești.
 After the 4–1 loss to FCM Bacău in the first round of the 1971–72 season, Ozon left Argeș, with Florin Halagian replacing him, and the team then won the title.

 In 1972, he was appointed head coach of Libya's national team, due to the good relations between presidents Nicolae Ceaușescu and Muammar Gaddafi.
 Two years later, Ozon returned for a second spell at Jiul, leading them in the 3–2 aggregate loss to Dundee United in the first round of the 1974–75 European Cup Winners' Cup.
 Afterwards he coached in the Romanian lower leagues for clubs such as FC Brăila, Pandurii Târgu Jiu, Azotul Slobozia and Șoimii Sibiu.
 With Pandurii he earned a first-ever promotion from the third league to the second in the 1976–77 season.

 Acting career

-In 1955 he acted in the comedy film Și Ilie face sport (Ilie also does sport), directed by Andrei Călărașu, in which the lives and morals of the athletes and fans were the subject.
-Ozon also performed as a theater artist, being the star of the 1957 satire show "Bujor 12", which was performed at the "Constantin Tănase" theater in Bucharest.
+In 1955, Ozon acted in the comedy film Și Ilie face sport (Ilie also does sport), directed by Andrei Călărașu, in which the lives and morals of the athletes and fans were the subject.
+He also performed as a theater artist, being the star of the 1957 satire show "Bujor 12", which was performed at the "Constantin Tănase" theater in Bucharest.

+Writing

+Ozon wrote an autobiographical volume titled Mereu în 16 metri (Always within 16 meters), which was published in 1972.